-7 MTH112 or higher, excluding MTH243, MTH211, MTH212, and MTH213. - All Honors courses may substitute for their equivalent requirements.
+&lt;sup>7 MTH112 (MTH112Z) or higher, excluding MTH243 (STAT243Z), MTH211, MTH212, and MTH213.

 NURSING, ASSOCIATE OF APPLIED SCIENCE

 The Associate of Applied Science (AAS) Nursing is intended for students seeking a career as a Registered Nurse.
 The program prepares students to practice professional nursing in a variety of settings.
 Upon completion of the program, students will be awarded an AAS degree and are eligible to sit for the national licensure examination (NCLEX-RN) leading to a licensure as a Registered Nurse.